telosnetwork/telos-docs/docs/quickstart/evm/testnet_tutorial.md

 #### Step 3: Go to Telos Testnet Faucet and request 50TLOS

-Go to [Testnet Faucet](https://app.telos.net/testnet/developers) and paste your Metamask address at the bottom above "SEND TESTNET EVM TLOS".
+Go to [Testnet Faucet](https://app.telos.net/testnet/developers) and paste your Metamask address into the space above "SEND TESTNET EVM TLOS".

 ![Testnet Faucet Example](/img/testnet_faucet.png)

-Voila you should now have some Testnet money to play around with in your Dapp development!
+Completing these steps will provide you with testnet funds to work with in your dApp development.